This week’s episode of Communion Sanctorum is titled – “Justinian Sayin’”

 According to this view, even Jesus’ physical body was divine so that from conception to death, it didn’t change.
 This means Jesus didn’t suffer or know the desires & passions of mortals.

 When he tried to impose this doctrine on the Church, the vast majority of bishops refused to comply.
-So Justinian made plans to enforce compliance, but died before the campaign could begin, much to the relief of said bishops.
+So Justinian made plans to enforce compliance but died before the campaign could begin, much to the relief of said bishops.

 The Emperor also forbade the clergy from attending chariot races and the theater.
 This seems harsh if we think of these as mere sporting and cultural events.
 They weren’t.
 Both events were more often than not scenes of moral debauchery where ribald behavior was common.
 One did not attend a race for polite or dignified company.
 The races were à well, racy.
 And the theater was a place where perversions were enacted onstage.
-That Justinian forbade clergy from attending these events means it was common for them to do so.
+That Justinian forbade clergy from attending these events means had been common for them to do so.

 He authorized bishops to function in a quasi-civil fashion by having them oversee public works and enforcing laws against vice.
-In some places bishops served as governors.
+In some places, bishops served as governors.

 It was under Justinian that the church became an instrument of the state.
 That process had begun under Constantine but it wasn’t until the 6th C under Justinian that it reached its zenith.

 Christianity continued to extend its influence along the borders of the Empire.
 With the re-conquest of North Africa, the Arianism that had taken root there was eradicated.
 The Faith moved up the Nile into what today we know as Sudan.
 The Berbers of North Africa were also converted.
-Barbarian tribes along the Danube were reached.
+In Europe, Barbarian tribes along the Danube were reached.

 Emperor after emperor knew a fragmented church meant a weakened society which would be easy prey to the new invaders.
 So they worked feverishly to bring about theological unity.